allengblack/periodicTable/README.md

 # Periodic Table

-## Just a small app to display and compare details between two elements on the periodic table.
+Just a small app to display and compare details between two or more elements on the periodic table.
-Only got about ten so far.
-I used @Angularjs1.5.8
+It only has the first 20 elements in it.
+I might add more later if there's any need to (or in the unlikely event I get some feedback).